Engagement BigQuery

 Clients are granted read-only access to BigQuery datasets within the Bloomreach-owned Google Cloud Project and permission to run jobs.
 Users and Service accounts are granted “BigQuery Job User” role on the project level and a “BigQuery Data Viewer” on the dataset level.
 More details on which exact permissions these roles include can be found on official BigQuery docs - BigQuery predefined IAM roles.
 We grant access to BigQuery API (not BigQuery Storage API).

 Bloomreach has implemented a policy for managing user access to EBQ to enhance system security and efficiency.
 Accounts inactive for more than 180 days undergo review and may be revoked.
 This action is vital for system integrity and protection against security threats, including unauthorized access.
 We engage in this process with our customers, ensuring transparency and compliance with all relevant regulations.
-Customers are informed about deactivation reasons and their consent is obtained before any action.
+Customers are informed about reasons for deactivation, and their consent is obtained before taking action.
 This approach not only enhances security but also aligns our actions with customer expectations and legal requirements.

-Data Schema
+Data schema

 EBQ is a set of tables in the Google BigQuery (GBQ) dataset that is kept up to date using regular loads.
 A BigQuery project always contains 2 types of tables: